Lytton Strachey: Eminent Victorians and later career

 Soon after the publication of Landmarks, Strachey's mother and his friend Harry Norton supported him financially.
 Each provided him with £100, which, together with his earnings from the Edinburgh Review and other periodicals, made it possible for him to rent a small thatched cottage, The Lacket, outside the village of Lockeridge, near Marlborough, Wiltshire.
 He lived there until 1916 and it was there that he wrote the first three parts of Eminent Victorians.

 Strachey's theory of biography was now fully developed and mature.
 He was greatly influenced by Dostoyevsky, whose novels he had been reading and reviewing as they appeared in Constance Garnett's translations.
-The influence of Freud was important on Strachey's later works, most notably on Elizabeth and Essex, but not at this earlier stage.
+The influence of Freud was important in Strachey's later works, most notably on Elizabeth and Essex, but not at this earlier stage.

 In 1916 Lytton Strachey was back in London, living with his mother at 6 Belsize Park Gardens, Hampstead, where she had now moved.
-In the late autumn of 1917, however, his brother Oliver and his friends Harry Norton, John Maynard Keynes and Saxon Sydney-Turner agreed to pay the rent on the Mill House at Tidmarsh, near Pangbourne, Berkshire.
+In the late autumn of 1917, however, his brother Oliver and his friends Harry Norton, John Maynard Keynes, and Saxon Sydney-Turner agreed to pay the rent on the Mill House at Tidmarsh, near Pangbourne, Berkshire.

 From 1904 to 1914 Strachey contributed book and theatre reviews to The Spectator.
-Under the pseudonym "Ignotus", he also published a number of drama reviews.
+Under the pseudonym "Ignotus", he also published several drama reviews.

-During the First World War, Strachey applied for recognition as a conscientious objector, but in the event he was granted exemption from military service on health grounds.
+During the First World War, Strachey applied for recognition as a conscientious objector, but in the event, he was granted exemption from military service on health grounds.
 He spent much of the war with like-minded people such as Lady Ottoline Morrell and the Bloomsburys.

 His first great success, and his most famous achievement, was Eminent Victorians (1918), a collection of four short biographies of Victorian heroes.
 Unlike any biography of its time, Eminent Victorians examines the career and psychology of historical figures by using literary devices such as paradox, antithesis, hyperbole, and irony.
 This work was followed by another in the same style, Queen Victoria (1921).

 From then on, Strachey needed no further financial aid.
-He continued to live at Tidmarsh until 1924, when he moved to Ham Spray House near Marlborough, Wiltshire.
+He continued to live at Tidmarsh until 1924 when he moved to Ham Spray House near Marlborough, Wiltshire.
 This was his home for the rest of his life.

 Death

-Strachey died of stomach cancer on 21 January 1932, aged 51.
+Strachey died of stomach cancer, originally misdiagnosed as paratyphoid, on 21 January 1932, aged 51.
 It is reported that his final words were: "If this is dying, then I don't think much of it."